mirror/dd-wrt/src/router/btrfsprogs/Documentation/btrfs-filesystem.rst

                 compression.
 See also section *EXAMPLES*.

         -L|--level <level>
-                Since kernel 6.14 the compresison can also take the level parameter which will be used only for the defragmentation and overrides the eventual mount option compression level.
+                Since kernel 6.15 the compresison can also take the level parameter which will be used only for the defragmentation and overrides the eventual mount option compression level.
                 Valid levels depend on the compression algorithms: *zlib* 1..9, *lzo* does not have any levels, *zstd* the standard levels 1..15 and also the realtime -1..-15.

+        --nocomp
+                Do not compress while defragmenting, uncompress extents if needed.
         -r
                 defragment files recursively in given directories, does not descend to subvolumes or mount points